top of page

 A pile of sim cards on a flat white surface.

 For those planning a longer stay or needing more data, buying a local SIM card in Bali is the most cost-effective option.
-You can pick one up at the airport or from local shops once you arrive.
+You can pick one up at the airport or arrange for one to be delivered to your hotel when you arrive by clicking here:

 Price and Inclusions: